 The massive side impact caused enough damage to allow water to flood into six of the sixteen major watertight compartments.
 As water rushed into the starboard side of the ship’s bow, the ship began to tilt down in front and slightly to the right.
 However, the back (or stern) of the ship had three large and heavy propellers.
 Just like a lever, as shown as shown in Figure 1, if the board is not strong enough when one side becomes extremely heavy, and the other end is pushed down—the board breaks.

+So why did the Titanic sink?
 As shown in Figure 2, the ship is believed to have sunk due to multiple contributing factors.

 Failure Due to Impact on Hull

 Most engineers would have done uniaxial tests during their laboratory sessions.
 Here a specimen, shaped like a dog bone, is pulled to understand how the material changes shape (or deforms) for the applied load.
 This is continued until the specimen breaks into two pieces.
 While materials like aluminum undergo ductile fracture, others like cast iron show no yielding and are brittle.
-For more information on brittle-ductile–yield criterion, etc., please check out the article “What is the meaning of von Mises stress and yield condition?”.
+For more information on brittle-ductile–yield criterion, etc., please read the article “What is the meaning of von Mises stress and yield condition?”.

 In spite of the captain of the ship trying his best to slow down, the huge mass and momentum meant that Titanic was still moving at a powerful speed when it impacted with the iceberg.
 This high-speed impact was the start of the disaster.
 When the Titanic collided with the iceberg, the hull steel and the wrought iron rivets failed, do to “brittle fracture”.